Socialise and meet up with friends

 - runs about 100 events a year where anyone with a learning disability is welcome

 - runs events in West and North Dorset, and sometimes in other areas

 - have details of other activities run by groups in the community

 These groups support adults with learning disabilities to speak up about things that are important to them.

 People First Dorset are always looking for good, reliable volunteers too.
-For more information or to get involved, visit the People First Dorset website.
+For more information or to get involved, visit the Speaking Up section of the People First Dorset website.

 Health walks in Dorset